Accessibility

 (Grade 2.1: Gentle slopes only, with some sections that may exceed 1:14 gradient, modified surfaces, suitable for wheelchair users with some assistance.)

-Compacted ground and gavel path leading to the Research Base
+Compacted ground and gavel path leading to the Research Base (which is reached in about the middle of a tour).
+Only the ground level is accessed during a tour.

 The experience inside – what to expect